 I don’t know if I paid PPI or not

-Don’t worry.
-Not everyone keeps archives of paperwork at home.
-Sometimes, if you took out a credit card ten years ago, and ended up paying it off, it’s easy to forget who it was.
+If you’re not as organised as this, don’t worry, not everyone keeps archives of paperwork at home.
+Sometimes, if you took out a credit card ten years ago, and ended up paying it off, it’s easy to forget who it was with.
 The next step is to go online and check your credit history.
 This has every card, loan, mortgage and direct debit taken out and paid by you over the past six years.
-This is a very handy resource to job the memory.
+This is a very handy resource to jog the memory.

 I know who my lenders were but have no paperwork to back up my claim.

 Don’t worry.
-Lenders are inundated with people’s requests.
-While as much paperwork helps speed up the process, if you cannot trace a single document, just pick up the phone and ring them up.
+Lenders are inundated with requests.
+While as much paperwork as possible helps speed up the process, if you cannot trace a single document, just pick up the phone and ring them up.

 Some lenders request a £1 payment to provide a copy of the agreement you originally signed.
 If your account is closed, they might charge a little more to do a thorough search.

-The PPI reclaim departments of all these major institutions are now so developed to handle claims that they more than likely have all the information to hand.
+The PPI reclaim departments of all these major institutions are now highly developed to handle claims so they more than likely have all the information to hand.

 If you cannot call on the phone, some lenders have online forms.
 In our experience, writing a letter works just as well too.